sourcegraph/about/handbook/engineering/commit_messages.md

 ## Pull requests

 [Code review](code_reviews.md) happens in PRs, which should contain a good subject and description.
-When a PR is approved, we by default squash and merge commits.
+When a PR is approved, we prefer to squash merge all commits on the PR branch into a single commit on master.
 After clicking "Squash and merge", edit the body of the final commit message so that it is clean and informative.
-For example, delete any unnecessary and uninformative bullet points introduced by previous commits.
-Some guidelines:

-- GitHub will add your first commit message and the subject line to the squashed commit.
-This is often redundant.
-Delete the commit bullet in this case.
-- Phrases like `* add test`, `* fix test`, `* try X`, or `Update filename.md` are not useful and clutter the body.
-Delete these.
-- Accepting suggested changes will add a commit like `Update...
-Co-Authored-By...`.
-Delete these.
+The commit body should either be empty (assuming that you have a good PR description), or a brief summary of your change (which could be exactly your PR description if it is concise).
+It should not include information from incremental commits on the PR branch (e.g. `* add test`, `* fix test`, `* try X`, `Update filename.md`, `Co-Authored-By...`).